dominiek/moonfish-whitepaper/whitepaper.md

-## Background
+## 1. Background

 On 30 April 2016 a bold attempt was made to launch the world’s first Decentralized Autonomous Organization (DAO) on the Ethereum blockchain [@ethereum, @the_dao].
 This was the first attempt at the creation of a new kind of token that would empower it’s holders to exert control on the asset they owned.
 Unfortunately, this first attempt blew up spectacularly after a security flaw was exploited and millions of dollars were drained from the DAO.
 This incident resulted in the Ethereum Classic (ETC) / Ethereum (ETH) hard fork - one of the first of its kind.
 Even though the DAO was a failure, it showed the world how powerful a crowd sale on the blockchain could be.
 The era of the Initial Coin Offering (ICO) - or token sale - had started.

 Fast forward to today (Q1 2018) and there have been many hundreds of ICOs to date.
 Startups in 2017 raised \$5.6BN dollars using token sales, despite a success rate of only 48% [@ico_success].
 Q1 2018 saw a slowdown in the crypto markets at large, but given the fact that 30% of all seed stage capital came from ICOs [@icos_2017_review], it’s likely that the ICO as a fundraising vehicle will sustain.
-Right now most prominent ICOs are centered around some form of decentralization platform, but ICOs are increasingly seen as a means to raise funds for any kinds of startup or even later stage company (reverse ICOs).
+Right now most prominent ICOs are centered around some form of decentralization platform, but ICOs are increasingly seen as a means to raise funds for any kinds of startup or even later stage company (reverse ICOs) [@icos_dont_bite_off, @ico_rounds].

 It is not unreasonable to assume the long tail of publicly traded tokens will include new kinds of assets such as real estate, vehicles, collectables or even living animals [@real_estate_crypto, @sentinel_chain].
 As a result new ICOs have sprung up that attempt to create marketplaces centered around a given asset type.